C.S. Sherin, 01 June 2020, updated 06 November 2020

 Police Officers Respond To George Floyd Protests On Reddit, response by Amalchemy

-Since the wrongful death of George Floyd–an innocent man, killed by four police officers while being filmed in Minneapolis on May 25th–protests have continued across the country and around the world.
+Since the wrongful death of George Floyd–an innocent man who was killed by four police officers–was captured on film in Minneapolis on May 25th–protests have continued across the country and around the world.

 Will there be justice?
 Why does it take so much?
-Why do the police arrest and harm others who protest the criminal murder of George Floyd?
+Why are the police arresting and harming others who protest the criminal murder of George Floyd?
+It seems like the police are at war with us.
+This should be deeply disturbing for white people who have not been exposed to this reality of our systems before.

 It is essential to remember: if the wrongful death of George Floyd hadn’t been witnessed, filmed, and shared, and then protested: the four police officers would have reported it as an underlying medical condition, and would have never been exposed or held accountable.